will-wads/AI4EO-final-project/README.md

 <details>
 <summary><strong>Why Quick Cloud Coverage Detection is Useful</strong></summary>

-- **Image usability filtering**: Quickly discarding cloud-heavy images saves time and processing in downstream tasks such as land use classification, vegetation monitoring, or surface temperature retrieval.
+- **Environmental monitoring and research:** Rapid cloud detection supports climate science by enabling more consistent observations of Earth’s surface.
+This is particularly important for long-term monitoring of vegetation, surface albedo, glacial change, and urban expansion, where frequent cloud cover can obscure key trends.
-- **Preprocessing in large pipelines**: In operational satellite systems, identifying unusable imagery before further analysis improves accuracy.
+-  **Pre-inference filtering:** Efficient cloud detection enables users to screen satellite imagery before applying more complex models.
+This is especially useful in workflows involving land classification or spectral analysis, where cloud-contaminated pixels can degrade model performance.
+Quickly discarding cloud-heavy images saves time and processing in downstream tasks such as land use classification, vegetation monitoring, or surface temperature retrieval.

-- **Climate monitoring**: Helps improve cloud cover statistics and support models in atmospheric research.
+- **Scalable deployment across datasets:** The trained CNN model developed in this project can be applied automatically to large volumes of Sentinel-2 imagery.
+This facilitates the rapid flagging or exclusion of unusable scenes, making it practical to run in batch processing or monitoring pipelines.

 </details>

 ---